 I love tacos.
 I think I can pin it to having been born & raised in Los Angeles where taco trucks are a dime a dozen.
-It’s just too easy; I can eat tacos just about whenever I want – they are slinging them from every other street corner.
+It’s just too easy!
+I can eat tacos just about whenever I want — people are slinging them from every other street corner.

 - 1 tablespoon taco seasoning

 - ½ tablespoon dried minced onions, or 1 teaspoon onion powder

 - 6 corn tortillas